Healthcareยท Dental practice management

 • Resend or Postmark for recall emails; Twilio for SMS recall reminders.

-Total monthly cost for a 5-chair practice (US, HIPAA):
+Total monthly cost for a 5-chair practice (US):

 • AI radiograph: $400